A Robust Test for Elliptical Symmetry: Asymptotic Uniformity Tests for Exchangeable Vectors

 is asymptotically first-order stochastically dominated by the random variable distributed as $\sum_{q=1}^\infty a_{2q}^2K_{\nu(p-1,2q)}$, where $K_{\xi}$ are independent random variables distributed as $\chi_{\xi}^2$ and

 and

 \end{prop} \begin{proof} The proof can be found in the Appendix. \end{proof}

 It is important to emphasize the main difference between Propositions \ref{prop:gine_origin} and \ref{prop:gine_exch}.
-Indeed, in the former the asymptotic distribution is given by a sum of scaled $\chi^2$-variables, while in the second one the limiting distribution is first-order stochastically dominated by the same distribution and is if fact significantly \textit{thinner}.
+Indeed, in the former the asymptotic distribution is given by a sum of scaled $\chi^2$-variables, while in the second one the limiting distribution is first-order stochastically dominated by the same distribution and is in fact significantly \textit{thinner}.
 This discrepancy is due to the fact that $\{\t_{ni}\}$ are dependent in such a special way that their sample covariance matrix is exactly $\I$.
-For more details and the exact explanation we refer the readers to the proof of Proposition \ref{prop:gine_exch} given below.
+The detailed reasoning and discussion can be found in the Appendix.

 \begin{theorem}[Uniformity Test for $\t_{ni}$] Under $\mathcal{H}_0$, any weighted sum of $t_A\(\{\t_{ni}\}\)$ and $t_G\(\{\t_{ni}\}\)$ is consistent against all alternatives to the asymptotic uniformity of $\{\t_{ni}\}$ on $\mathbb{S}^{p-1}$. \end{theorem} \begin{proof} The proof follows \cite{gine1975invariant} and \cite{prentice1978invariant} verbatim using Propositions \ref{prop:ajne_exch} and \ref{prop:gine_exch}. \end{proof}